osteele/slack-channel-manager/README.md

 poetry run add_channel_members CSV_FILE
 ```

-CSV_FILE should be the path to a CSV file whose columns are Member, and a column for each channel name.
+CSV_FILE should be the path to a CSV file whose columns are Member or Email, and a column for each channel name.

-Member should be in the form `User Name <user@host.com>`.
+If Member is supplied instead of Email, it should be in the form `User Name <user@host.com>`.

 The cell at the intersection of a member's row, and a channel's column, contains `y` if the member should be invited to the workspace.